-Why are Pedestrian Accidents Increasing During the Pandemic?
-July 23, 2020
+Why are Pedestrian Accidents Increasing During the COVID-19 Pandemic?

 According to the Governor’s Highway Safety Association (GHSA), the number of pedestrians killed in the United States has been increasing steadily for over a decade.
 Experts expect this trend to continue, particularly owing to the COVID-19 pandemic, which has prompted the closure of gyms and other indoor recreational facilities.
 As more people turn to walking and jogging for exercise, motorists and pedestrians alike can benefit from heightened awareness of pedestrian safety precautions.